 Where to Find Rocks for Stone Garden Edging

-If the rock garden edging is a DIY project, stone acquisition will be up to you.
-Your local nursery, landscaping retail outlet or big box home improvement store is one resource for edging stones.
-But if the idea of spending money for something nature created feels a bit unnatural, there are plenty of places to acquire the rocks you’ll need:
+If the rock garden edging is a DIY project, the stone acquisition will be up to you.
+Your local nursery, landscaping retail outlet, or big box home improvement store is one resource for edging stones.
+But if the idea of spending money on something nature created feels a bit unnatural, there are plenty of places to acquire the rocks you’ll need:

 - Construction sites – Is your neighbor or family member building an addition or are bulldozers grading that commercial property down the street?
 Ask for permission first – there may be liability issues.